1.32.10 Reporting on Event-Related Spending

 Federal Advisory Committee Act (FACA) Meetings Expenses related to participation in FACA meetings

-Public hearings and associated briefs Expenses related to participation in public hearings and associated briefs
+Public hearings and associated briefings Expenses related to participation in public hearings and associated briefings

 Meetings held to conduct audits, inspections, or investigations Meeting with taxpayers, their representatives, or third parties to resolve specific tax cases

-Meetings held to conduct operational reviews, including process reviews, or meetings to assess employee performance Travel for site visits by management to:
+Meetings held to conduct site specific reviews, including process reviews or reviews to assess employee performance. *Does not include organization or operational strategy meetings.
+Travel to a specific IRS site by management to:

 International Travel